 Did You Know: Philly police officers were the first to call post-thanksgiving sales periods Black Friday in the 1950s.
 Large crowds of tourists and shoppers came to the city the day after the holiday for the Army-Navy football game, often creating chaos in the metropolis.

 Another good time to check for deals is on Prime Day.
-TunnelBear and ExpressVPN are two services that are available for sale on Amazon, and their prices usually plummet on Prime Day.
-Keep in mind that this year’s Prime Day is slated for late June, which is two months earlier than expected.
+TunnelBear and ExpressVPN are two services that are available for sale on Amazon, and their prices might plummet on Prime Day.
+For more info on these two great services, check out our Tunnelbear vs. ExpressVPN guide.

 These aren’t the only special days to save on VPNs, though.
 Certain holidays can also mean discounts for you.

 While a VPN might not be high on your list of possible Mother’s Day gifts, and Christmas doesn’t usually bring cybersecurity to mind, traditional holidays are a great time to consider shopping for your VPN service.
 While you might not find anything on Flag Day, you’d be surprised at the seasonal deals you can get around big-name holidays.